-LEVEL 5 UPDATE: filming or other recording performances in a theatre, concert hall, museum or art gallery, without an audience present, for the purposes of broadcasting on the internet, radio or television is permitted provided strict safety protocol is in place.
+LEVEL 5 UPDATE: filming or recording performances in a theatre, concert hall, museum or art gallery, without an audience present, for the purposes of broadcasting on the internet, radio or television is permitted provided strict safety protocol is in place.
 See more detail at the link below.

 - Offer your own ideas for health and safety specific to your act